 The FARM's insurance products as assumed by members are standard automobile insurance contracts within each jurisdiction in which it operates.
-All of the FARM insurance products contain significant insurance risk, and there are no financial risks that are required to be presented separately.
+All of the FARM automobile insurance contracts contain significant insurance risk, and there are no financial risks that are required to be presented separately.